-Many forms of peer-on-peer abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
-Policies and procedures concerning this type of behaviour can be found in our behaviour policy, online safety policy, and child protection policy.
+Many forms of child-on-child abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
+Policies and procedures concerning this type of behaviour can be found in our relationships and behaviour policy, online safety policy, and child protection policy.